 The hustle and bustle is in full motion here in Hong Kong.
 You can feel the intensity in the air as people are rushing out to do their last-minute preparations for the start new lunar year.
 Chinese New Year 2013 begins on February 10th and culminates in Lantern Festival on February 24th, 2013.

 As with all family and friend gatherings, food is such a big part of event.
 Many foods are auspicious in nature and rice cakes ensures a prosperous year for increased wealth, growth and success so I decided to make loh bak go (蘿蔔糕).
-Loh Bak Go is also sometimes called a Chinese Radish cake or can be made with turnips and called Chinese turnip cake.
-Lor Bak Go is a very famous dim sum served in the Canton region so it will be featured here today in Bam's Kitchen.
+Chinese New Year Radish Cake or also known as Loh Bak Go is also sometimes called Chinese turnip cake.
+Lor Bak Go is a very famous dim sum served in the Canton region so it will be featured here today on Healthy World Cuisine.

 As a part of Chinese people clean their houses in hopes to have good luck in the new year.
-Chinese Decorations and “red” traditional colored banners are proudly displaying on all the entrance of shops and residence apartments to celebrate the " year of the snake"
+Chinese Decorations and “red” traditional colored banners are proudly displaying on all the entrance of shops and residence apartments to celebrate the new year.